spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_generalInformation_productPassportIdentifier |
 | **Expected Value** | Alphanumeric String following the specified URN pattern                              |

----

 ##### 6.1.1.3 batteryCategory {#DigitalBatteryPassport_generalInformation_batteryCategory}

-The *batteryCategory* defines the relevant category of the battery for the digital passport, such as "lmt" for Light Means of Transport or "ev" for Electric Vehicle.
+The `batteryCategory` defines the relevant category of the battery for the digital passport, such as "lmt" for Light Means of Transport or "ev" for Electric Vehicle.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|